waltz-controls/axsis/README.md

-# axsis
+# AXSIS-XES

-This is a meta project that links all the repositories related to axsis slow control system
+This is a meta project that links all the repositories related to the axsis xes slow control system

 | Purpose | Platform | Link |
 |---------|----|------|